iamafnaan/Resume_using-_html/README.md

 # Resume_using-_html
-So, This is the file i have created where i have created my resume using HTML
+So, This is the file i have created where i made my resume using HTML